Last updated: April 29, 2022

-- Stay home if you are sick: If you are ill or believe you have COVID-19 symptoms or been exposed to SARS-CoV-2, stay home.
-Use the Thrive Health self-assessment tool for guidance or through the BC COVID-19 Support App for their iOS or Android device and follow the instructions provided.
+- Stay home if you are sick: If you are ill or believe you have COVID-19 symptoms or been exposed to SARS-CoV-2 use the Thrive Health self-assessment tool for guidance, or download the BC COVID-19 Support App for iOS or Android device and follow the instructions provided.
 Follow the advice from Public Health.

-- Mandatory training: All faculty, staff and student-staff must complete the mandatory online training module ‘UBC Go Forward COVID-19 Safety Planning Training’ before accessing UBC Premises.
+- Mandatory training: As of April 11, completing the online training module ‘UBC Go Forward COVID-19 Safety Planning Training’ is no longer required.

 - Face coverings: Face coverings (a medical or non-medical mask, or a tightly woven fabric) are required for all indoor public areas at UBC Vancouver and UBC Okanagan, including lobbies, hallways, stairwells, elevators, classrooms and labs.

 - Signage: Everyone must follow relevant signage when moving around UBC campuses or worksites.

 - COVID-19 safety plans & communicable disease plans: Supervisors will ensure that all faculty, staff and contractors are familiar with the latest guidance from the Provincial Health Officer as it relates to their work areas.